alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Marking up a letter/README.en.md

 <h1> Project brief </h1>

-For this project, your task is to mark up a letter that needs to be hosted on a university intranet.
-The letter is a response from a research fellow to a prospective PhD student concerning their application to the university.
+<p>For this project, your task is to mark up a letter that needs to be hosted on a university intranet.
+The letter is a response from a research fellow to a prospective PhD student concerning their application to the university.</p>

 <strong>Skills learned (used):</strong>
 <ul>